rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 Here we define the `quitApp()` function to have no return value.

 {% highlight d %}
-	writeln("Bye.");
+	string exitMessage = "Bye.";

+	writeln(exitMessage);
 {% endhighlight %}

-Just to show that we’ve truly interrupted the window’s destroy function, this line spits out another quick message to the command shell.
+These two lines are straightforward, a string is instantiated and used by `writeln()` to show that we’ve truly interrupted the window’s destroy function, and it does so by spitting out another quick message to the command shell.

 ### Clean up and Go